 Skip to main content

-Everyone carries stress and it can be especially difficult to manage when you begin feeling overwhelmed.
-A break to reset may be needed.
+Long hours at work can take a toll on your well-being and lead to stress.
+Those times when your work-life balance is off can be especially difficult to manage when you begin feeling overwhelmed.
+That’s when a break to reset may be needed.
 You've likely heard of someone taking a mental health day, but what does that mean?
 A mental health day is a day meant to help reduce stress and burnout.
 It can provide a pause to come back with more energy, less stress and a renewed spirit.

-When and how to take a mental health day
+When and how to ask for a mental health day

-Scheduling the day off in advance guarantees the day away while also allowing you to plan your absence.
+It’s important that you learn to recognize signs of burnout before they affect your physical health.
+Scheduling your day off in advance guarantees the day away while also allowing you to plan your absence.
 You don't want the days leading up to your mental health day to cause more stress, so preparing in advance is important.
 However, poor mental health can creep up unexpectedly.
 If you wake up in the morning especially stressed, down or anxious, this may be a good time to take a mental health day.
 Remember you can always schedule your mental health day on a day when you are not scheduled to work.
 Use your personal judgement and listen to your mind and body.

 What to do on a mental health day